Many

 to tell me what I did wrong?
 Actually, I love my editors.
 They make

 my writing so much better.
-I have been lucky to have the very
+I have been lucky to have the best

 Who or what inspired